Hebrews 6:1-3

 5. Resurrection from the dead

 Although the doctrine of the resurrection was also an Old Testament belief, it was not clearly defined in that era (Isa.
 26:19; Ez.
 37:10; Job 19:25).
-When Jesus spoke of His resurrection, His disciples were in a quandary (Mk.
+When Jesus spoke of His resurrection, His disciples were perplexed (Mk.
 9:9-10).
 Martha believed her brother would rise again, but did not yet understand that Jesus Himself was the resurrection (Jn.
 11:24-25).
-Although the Jewish sect of the Sadducees denounced the doctrine of the resurrection, Christ’s plan of salvation was designed to prepare Believers for eternal life (Jn.
+The Sadducees denounced this doctrine, but Christ’s plan of salvation was designed to prepare Believers for eternal life (Jn.
 5:28-29 & Mk.
 12:18).

 6. Eternal judgment

-Judgment is deemed “eternal” for its consequences continue forever (Jn.
+It is deemed “eternal” because its consequences continue forever (Jn.
 5:29 & Mt.
 25:31-46).
 “We shall all stand before the judgment seat of Christ” where “everyone will give an account of himself to God” (Rom.
 14:10-12).
-The Jews believed God would bring every act to judgment, but there were few specifics regarding this belief (Eccl.
+The Jews believed God would judge, but the Old Testament provided few details regarding why, where, and when this would occur (Eccl.
 12:14).

 v.
 3

-With initial teachings behind them, they can now move toward their objective.
-The phrase, “let us go on” in verse one is reaffirmed by “this we will do” in verse three.
-To advance is a safeguard against apostasy (vv.
+With initial teachings behind them, they can now move toward the final objective.
+The phrase “let us go on” in verse one is reaffirmed by “this we will do” in verse three.
+Spiritual advancement is a safeguard against apostasy (vv.
 4-6).
 The writer is determined to grow alongside his readers.
-Despite their spiritual lethargy, the writer trusts God will help them to assimilate and apply further teachings.
-Their dullness does not deter him from proceeding to unveil the deeper mysteries of the Melchizedekean priesthood.
+Despite their spiritual lethargy, he trusts God will help them assimilate and apply deeper truths.
+Their listlessness does not deter him from proceeding to unveil the profound mysteries of the Melchizedekean priesthood.

 Hebrews 6:1-3